QuentinRa/blog.quentinra.dev/games/game-dev/index.md

 * Can the Hero, Jump?
 Walk?
 Run?
 Open a door/chest/...?
 * What are the items? (perks, loot, usage)
 * Is there a looting system?
-How do it works?
+How does it work?
 * How are money, player life, time, etc. handled?
 * Is the user influencing the world? (ex: `The Witcher 3`, ...)
 * What are the places of your game?
 Give pics/a list of places such as